-The Energy Market Authority is the regulatory agency for electricity and natural gas as well as the emissions trade authority in Finland.
+The Energy Market Authority is the regulatory agency for electricity and natural gas.
+Furthermore, it acts as the emissions trade authority in Finland.
 The Authority is a monocratic office, which means that it is directed by the head of agency.
-The head of agency is responsible for the decisions of the authority.
+The Authority's director general, which is the head of agency, is responsible for the decisions of the authority.